 The patient will also meet with the anesthesiologist to discuss the type of anesthesia being used during the procedure.
 General anesthesia is commonly used, but if the tubal ligation is occurring during a C-section, an epidural or spinal will take care of the pain during surgery.

-Step 3: Cutting and burning the fallopian tubes.
-During a C-section, the obstetrician will find the fallopian tubes, snip a section out of each tube and burn the remaining ends.
-This prevents eggs being released during ovulation to move out of the tube.
+Step 3: Tying, cutting and/or burning of the fallopian tubes.
+During a C-section, the obstetrician will find the fallopian tubes, tie them off, and cut a section out.
+This prevents eggs to move through the tube and prevents it from meeting the sperm.
 The egg will still be released; it will just stay in the fallopian tube until it dies.
-Women who are not undergoing a C-section will have the same procedure but a small incision may be made in the abdomen to access the fallopian tubes.
+It also prevents sperm from moving through the fallopian tube.
+Women who are not undergoing a C-section will have the same procedure but usually through a small incision made in the abdomen and laparoscopy to access the fallopian tubes.

 A tubal ligation is a huge decision.
 For this reason, doctors do not typically perform the procedure on young women unless necessary for other medical reasons.